danilofiumi/liquid-glass-svelte/README.md

 🙏 Inspiration
 Inspired by Apple's new iOS 26 Liquid Glass design.

 CSS inspired by https://codepen.io/odibixie/pen/vEYEWQR

 ⚠️ Browser Support
 Tested on: Chrome on macOS
-May not fully work in: Safari (backdrop-filter and SVG filter support is limited)
+May not fully work in Safari (backdrop-filter and SVG filter support is limited)